Understanding Focal Length and Focal Distance Difference |

 Focal Distance:

-Focal distance, also known as focusing distance, refers to the distance between the lens and the focused subject.
-Unlike focal length, which is a characteristic of the lens itself, focal distance is variable and depends on where the lens is focused.
+Focal distance, also known as the focusing distance, refers to the physical distance between the subject you’re photographing and the camera’s image sensor.
+Unlike focal length, which is a fixed property of the lens, focal distance changes dynamically as you adjust the lens to focus on subjects at different distances.

 Understanding Focal Distance: